Make this fruity and refreshing Fuzzy Navel Cocktail for a beverage bursting with citrus and peach flavors!

 The next time you want a simple but foolproof cocktail, try this delicious drink made with peach schnapps and orange juice.
 With a tropical presentation, this drink is great for sipping by the pool, enjoying at a BBQ, or to turn any day into a staycation.

-You’ll love the sweet flavors of this cocktail, especially if you love oranges and yummy peach flavoring.
 Just like this Pineapple Screwdriver, this is a 2-ingredient cocktail that you can decorate with fun garnishes to take the presentation to the next level!

 Why You’ll Love this Cocktail